Raghvender1205/PyTorch-Manual/README.md

 - <b>```PythonAPI```</b> is the Python Reference Guide and code files for pytorch.
 - <b>```Torch Features```</b> are notes on very important things like the features of ```PyTorch```.
+3. Benchmarks
+Added benchmarks code for benchmarking and profiling different modules and ops.

 ## TODO
 - Finish Torch Features